ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Wagepath/2nd Level/Melee Focus.md

 - **Duration**:
 	- Concentration, up to 5 turns.
 - **Effects**:
-	- You increase your reaction speed and strength, enhancing your melee effectiveness in battle.
+	- You increase your melee abilities, allowing you to excel in melee combat.
 	- For the duration of the psycast, you gain the following effects:
-		- You gain 1 to your [[Evade Class]].
+		- When rolling for damage with a melee weapon, you may reroll each dice in the damage up to one time.
-		- When rolling for damage with a melee weapon, you may reroll each dice once.
+			- You must take the new result of a dice being rerolled.
-			- You must take the new result.
+			- You may pick and choose which dice to reroll.
-		- You gain 4 to your strength ability score.
+		- You gain a +4 modifier to hit with melee attacks.
-	- If you end your turn without having made at least 1 melee attack during that turn, this psycast ends.
+	- If you end your turn without having made at least 1 melee attack during your turn, this psycast ends.
 - **Upcasting**:
 	- You cannot upcast this psycast.